Academy: Academic societies

 Academic societies or learned societies began as groups of academics who worked together or presented their work to each other.
 These informal groups later became organized and in many cases state-approved.
 Membership was restricted, usually requiring approval of the current members and often total membership was limited to a specific number.
 The Royal Society founded in 1660 was the first such academy.
+In 1720, King John V of Portugal approved the founding and gave royal patronage to the Royal Academy of Portuguese History which had been meeting informally, since 1717, under the sponsorship of the 4th Count of Ericeira.
 The American Academy of Arts and Sciences was begun in 1780 by many of the same people prominent in the American Revolution.
 Academic societies served both as a forum to present and publish academic work, the role now served by academic publishing, and as a means to sponsor research and support academics, a role they still serve.
 Membership in academic societies is still a matter of prestige in modern academia.

 Military academies

 At first such institutions only trained the Artillery and Military Engineering officers, like the Aula da Artilharia (founded in 1641) and the Aula de Fortificação (1647) in Lisbon, the Real Accademia di Savoia in Turin (opened in 1678), the Imperial Artillery Military Academy of Saint Petersburg (1698), the Royal Military Academy Woolwich (1741), the Real Colegio de Artilleria in Segovia (1764).

 Starting at the end of the 16th century in the Holy Roman Empire, France, Poland and Denmark, many Knight academies were established to prepare the aristocratic youth for state and military service.
 Many of them lately turned into gymnasiums, but some of them were transformed into true military academies.

 The Royal Danish Military Academy began to educate all officers for the Royal Danish Army by request of King Frederick IV in 1713.

-The École Militaire was founded by Louis XV of France in 1750 with the aim of creating an academic college for cadet officers from poor families.
+The École Militaire was founded by Louis XV in 1750 with the aim of creating an academic college for cadet officers from poor families.
 The construction began in 1752, but the school did not open until 1760.

 The Theresian Military Academy was founded on 14 December 1751 by Maria Theresa of Austria.
 Per year the academy accepted 100 noblemen and 100 commoners to start their education there.

 These were the model for the subsequent military academies throughout Europe, like the Reale Accademia Militare of Naples in 1787 and the Military Academy Karlberg in 1792.